When Do Cornell Decisions Come Out?

 Cornell admits 500 to 600 transfer students each spring and fall.

-Since the school admits 500 to 600 students on average each spring and fall, the Cornell transfer acceptance rate depends on how many students apply.
-Many sources have various estimates, often between 15% and 17%.
+Since the school admits 500 to 600 students on average each spring and fall, the Cornell transfer acceptance rate depends on the number of students who apply.
+Based on the most recent admissions cycle, it currently stands at 17.09%.

 Final Thoughts